Kate & Anna McGarrigle (album): Awards

 On 25 December 1976, the album was voted Rock Album of the Year by London's Melody Maker.
-It was also listed at #5 on the 1976 Pazz & Jop poll.
+It was also listed at No. 5 on the 1976 Pazz & Jop poll.
 In 2016, the album was named as the jury winner of the Polaris Heritage Prize in the 1976-1985 division.

 Notable covers

 The album includes "Heart Like a Wheel" (by Anna McGarrigle), which was first recorded in 1972 by McKendree Spring, then by Linda Ronstadt in 1974.
-That song subsequently has been covered by several other artists, including Billy Bragg, Katie Moore, The Corrs, and June Tabor.
+That song subsequently has been covered by several other artists, including Billy Bragg, Katie Moore, the Corrs, and June Tabor.

 Another song from the album, "(Talk to Me of) Mendocino" (by Kate McGarrigle), was also covered by Linda Ronstadt on her 1982 album Get Closer, by the English singer-songwriter John Howard on his 2007 E.P.
 The Bewlay Brothers, by Nona Marie and The Choir on their 2011 eponymous album, and by Karine Polwart and Dave Milligan on their 2021 record Still As Your Sleeping.

 The song "Complainte pour Ste-Catherine" (by Anna McGarrigle and Philippe Tatartcheff) was covered by the British pop singer Kirsty MacColl in 1989.

 The song "Go Leave" (by Kate McGarrigle) was covered by Anne Sofie von Otter with Elvis Costello.

+Vetiver covered Wainwright's "Swimming Song" on their 2008 album, Thing of the Past.